dominikh/gotraceui/cmd/gotraceui/HACKING.md

 Concretely, the syscall span has to finish before the P span starts.

-One implication of sysmon detecting blocked syscalls is that the duration between EvGoSysCall and EvGoSysBlock should be attributes to the syscall, too.
+One implication of sysmon detecting blocked syscalls is that the duration between EvGoSysCall and EvGoSysBlock should be attributed to the syscall, too.
 This is the time between starting the syscall and Go figuring out that it's blocking.
 However, for Ps, it very much matters if the syscall hasn't been detected as blocking yet.
 If it hasn't, the P isn't available for scheduling other Gs; this constitutes a form of latency.
 Because of that, we shouldn't simply extend the "blocked syscall" span to include the EvGoSysCall, but it might make sense to display the interval